Skip to main content

 The Performers

-Sir Antonio Pappano, Chief Conductor of the LSO, is joined on-stage by an ensemble of LSO Principals for this special chamber concert.
+Sir Antonio Pappano, Chief Conductor of the LSO, is joined on-stage by an ensemble of LSO Musicians for this special chamber concert.

 Recorded for future broadcast on BBC Radio 3.